The Reader (2008 film): Production

-The primary cast, all of whom were German besides Fiennes, Olin, and Winslet, decided to emulate Kross's accent since he had just learned English for the film.
+The primary cast, all of whom were German besides Fiennes, Olin and Winslet, decided to emulate Kross's accent since he had just learned English for the film.
 Chris Menges replaced Roger Deakins as cinematographer.
 One of the film's producers, Scott Rudin, left the production over a dispute about the rushed editing process to ensure a 2008 release date and had his name removed from the credit list.
 Rudin differed with Harvey Weinstein "because he didn't want to campaign for an Oscar along with Doubt and Revolutionary Road, which also stars Winslet."
-Winslet won the Best Actress Academy Award for The Reader.
+Winslet won the Academy Award for Best Actress for The Reader.
 Marc Caro wrote, "Because Winslet couldn't get Best Actress nominations for both movies, the Weinstein Co. shifted her to supporting actress for The Reader as a courtesy ..." but that it is "... up to [the voters] to place the name in the category that they think is appropriate to the performance", resulting in her receiving more Best Actress nomination votes for this film than the Best Actress submission of her Revolutionary Road performance.
-Winslet's head-to-head performances also won the Golden Globe Award for Best Actress for Revolutionary Road and Golden Globe Award for Best Supporting Actress for The Reader.
+Winslet's head-to-head performances also won the Golden Globe Award for Best Actress in a Motion Picture – Drama for Revolutionary Road and the Golden Globe Award for Best Supporting Actress – Motion Picture for The Reader.

 Entertainment Weekly reported that to "age Hanna from cool seductress to imprisoned war criminal, Winslet endured seven and a half hours of makeup and prosthetic prep each day."

 Lisa Schwarzbaum of Entertainment Weekly writes that "Ralph Fiennes has perhaps the toughest job, playing the morose adult Michael – a version, we can assume, of the author.
 Fiennes masters the default demeanor of someone perpetually pained."

 Release

 On December 10, 2008 The Reader had a limited release at 8 theaters and grossed $168,051 at the domestic box office in its opening weekend.
-The film had its wide release on January 30, 2009 and grossed $2,380,376 at the domestic box office.
+The film had its wide release on January 30, 2009, and grossed $2,380,376 at the domestic box office.
 The film's widest release was at 1,203 theaters on February 27, 2009, the weekend after the Oscar win for Kate Winslet.

 In total, the film has grossed $34,194,407 at the domestic box office and $108,901,967 worldwide.
-The film was released on DVD in the U.S. on April 14, 2009 and April 28 on Blu-ray.
+The film was released on DVD in the U.S. on April 14, 2009, and April 28 on Blu-ray.
 Both versions were released in the UK on May 25, 2009.
 In Germany two DVD versions (single disc and 2-disc special edition) and Blu-ray were released on September 4, 2009.